Tebs-Lab/intro-ml-non-eng-2-day/05-llm-landscape/0x-progress-safety-and-regulation.md

 # The Tension Between Progress, Safety, and Societal Benefit

-Like most technology, LLMs can be used in a variety of ways.
+Like most technology, AI can be used in a variety of ways.
 Some uses are clearly beneficial, some are clearly harmful, some have nuanced tradeoffs, some hurt some groups and help other groups.

-This research section is focused on identifying the most likely harms that are *currently* being caused by research and deployment of LLMs.
+This research section is focused on identifying the most likely harms that are *currently* being caused by research and deployment of AI.

 ## A Note About Existential Risks